We all know that monarch caterpillars eat milkweed plants, but what about the other insects that share a food source with Monarchs?

 Native range: Throughout US and Southern Canada

 Harmful to Monarch caterpillars/eggs?
-Sometimes.
+Usually not.
 They are mostly herbaceous and will suck nectar from flowers and sometimes feed on milkweed seeds.
 However, they have been reported to be predators, especially in spring when milkweed seeds are scarce.
 They have been reported feeding on honey bees, monarch caterpillars and pupae, and dogbane beetles, among others (Root 1986).
-The best method to remove the bugs from your milkweed plant is to grab them and throw them into a bucket of soapy water.

 They adult is black with a broad orange/red band on forewing, forming an "X" shape.
 Their head is black with a dull red spot on top.
 In eastern specimens, forewings are all black, but in western specimens they have large white spots.
 (Bugguide.net)

 Eggs are laid on milkweed in spring.
 One or more generations per year.
 Adults overwinter.